 Date enacted or revised:

 The purpose of this policy is to communicate to all supervisors, employees, and students, that McNeese State University will not tolerate bullying behavior.
-Should it be determined that there is a violation of this policy, the individual in question faces possible disciplinary action.
-Employee violation will be governed by the faculty/staff handbook.
-Disciplinary action can range from a letter of reprimand up to and including termination.
-Students found in violation of this policy will be disciplined under applicable procedures established under the McNeese Student Code of Conduct.
+Should it be determined that there is a violation of this policy, the individual in question faces possible disciplinary action, which can range from a letter of reprimand up to and including termination.
+Students found in violation of this policy will be disciplined under applicable procedures established under the Code of Student Conduct and Academic Intergrity.

 Bullying may be intentional or unintentional.
 However, it must be noted that where an allegation of bullying is made, the intention of the alleged bully is irrelevant, and will not be given consideration when appropriate disciplinary action is needed.
 As in sexual harassment, it is the effect of the behavior upon the individual-especially the establishment of fear that a reasonable person would experience-which is important.
-McNeese State University considers the following types of behavior examples of bullying:
+McNeese State University considers the following types of behavior examples of bullying, when they are part of a pattern of conduct that rises to the standard set forth above:

 - Verbal Bullying: slandering, ridiculing or maligning a person or his/her family; persistent name calling which is hurtful, insulting or humiliating; using a person as the butt of jokes; remarks that would be viewed by others in the community as abusive and offensive; persistently interrupting another person or otherwise preventing another person's legitimate attempts to speak; use of nicknames after being warned that the nickname is considered by the victim to be offensive; constant criticism on matters unrelated to a person's job performance or description or on matters that cannot be documented;